cmckitterick/windows365/Windows365/link/certificates-networking.md

 ## Proxy

 Windows 365 Link supports the same policies for Network Proxy as Windows 11, but users can't be prompted for authentication with the proxy.
-Proxy policies that work with Microsft Entra joined Windows 11 devices also work on Windows 365 Link.
+Most proxy policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.

 In some cases, a [device restriction policy for proxy settings](/intune/intune-service/configuration/device-restrictions-windows-10#network-proxy) might show as **Not Applicable** when assigned to Link devices.
 If this happens, a Custom policy can instead be used to set the network proxy CSP OMA-URI values.